 This includes some charities and third sector organisations.

-The changes mainly apply to businesses with an annual turnover of more than £10.2 million (known as the simplified test).
+The rules mainly apply to businesses with an annual turnover of more than £10.2 million (known as the simplified test).
 If the simplified test does not apply, then the rules still apply if the private sector client meets 2 or more of the following conditions:

 Smaller concerns (as defined by Companies Act 2006) can continue to operate under the old rules.